HakiFedha/crypto-sheria-tracker/README.md

 | Partial recognition | Certain activities (such as taxation) recognised without comprehensive regulation |
 | Legal, regulated | Comprehensive legal framework exists |

-Where law and enforcement differ significantly, the Sheria Index documents both.
+Where law and enforcement differ significantly, the Crypto Sheria Tracker documents both.

 ---

 # Update Cycle

-The Sheria Index is updated on a rolling basis as regulatory developments occur.
+The Crypto Sheria Tracker is updated on a rolling basis as regulatory developments occur.

 Each country entry includes a **last_updated** field.